Caio-Ze/google-drive-cache-management-with-finder-favorites/README.md

 - Homebrew (optional, for installing mysides)
 - `mysides` tool (will be automatically installed if necessary)

+## Compatibility

+- **macOS Versions**: 10.15 Catalina, 11 Big Sur, 12 Monterey
+- **Google Drive Versions**:
+  - Google Drive for Desktop 52.0.6 - 70.0.2 (2022-2023)
+  - Google Drive File Stream 45.0.12 and later
+- **Note**: May work with newer versions, but has been specifically tested with these versions

 ## Usage

 1. Make the script executable: